damtharvey/reu2023/README.md

 [u1111111@notchpeak1:~]$ git clone https://github.com/damtharvey/reu2023.git
 ```

-5. Once it launches, write command "myallocation", you should get something like this:
+5. Once you are done, write command "myallocation", you should get something like this:

 ```
 [u1111111@notchpeak1:~]$ myallocation